bobalazek/web-application-starter-kit/README.md

 Other commands
 ----------------------
-* `sudo php-cs-fixer fix .` - if you want your code fixed before each commit.
+* `php-cs-fixer fix .` - if you want your code fixed before each commit.
 You will need to install [PHP Coding Standards Fixer](http://cs.sensiolabs.org/)

 Modules / Components
 -------------------